nightbot/docs/commands/variables/urlfetch.md

 ## Advanced Usage

-Nightbot sends request headers that contain pertinent information of the user calling the command, the channel the command was called and and a response URL to POST a response.
+Nightbot sends request headers that contain pertinent information of the user calling the command, the channel the command was called, and a response URL to POST a response.

 ### Headers

-`Nightbot-Response-Url` - A response link where responses can be send with a POST request without prior authorization.
+`Nightbot-Response-Url` - A response link where responses can be sent with a POST request without prior authorization.
 See [/channel/send](https://api-docs.nightbot.tv/#send-channel-message) in the API docs.

 `Nightbot-User` - User data of the user who used the command that triggered the urlfetch. **Note:** This header is **not** sent when the urlfetch is called from a timer.